tillgr/vidly/README.md

-# React Frontend App for "Vidly"
+# React Frontend App for "vidly"

 The result of this course project is a real video rental app.